 \section{Abstract}

-Ontologies and knowledge graphs require continuous evolution to remain comprehensive and accurate, but manual curation is labor intensive.
-Large Language Models (LLMs) possess vast unstructured knowledge but struggle with maintaining structured consistency.
-We propose Evo-DKD, a novel dual-decoder framework for autonomous ontology evolution that combines structured ontology traversal with unstructured text reasoning.
-Evo-DKD introduces two parallel decoding streams within an LLM: one decoder generates candidate ontology edits (e.g., new concepts or relations) while the other produces natural-language justifications.
-A dynamic attention-based gating mechanism coordinates the two streams, deciding at each step how to blend structured and unstructured knowledge.
-Due to GPU constraints, we simulate the dual-decoder behavior using prompt-based mode control to approximate coordinated decoding in a single-stream mode.
-The system operates in a closed reasoning loop: proposed ontology edits are validated (via consistency checks and cross-verification with the text explanations) and then injected into the knowledge base, which in turn informs subsequent reasoning.
-We demonstrate Evo-DKD’s effectiveness on use cases including healthcare ontology refinement, semantic search improvement, and cultural heritage timeline modeling.
-Experiments show that Evo-DKD outperforms baselines using structured-only or unstructured-only decoding in both precision of ontology updates and downstream task performance.
-We present quantitative metrics and qualitative examples, confirming the contributions of the dual-decoder design and gating router.
-Evo-DKD offers a new paradigm for LLM-driven knowledge base maintenance, combining the strengths of symbolic and neural reasoning for sustainable ontology evolution.
+Ontologies and knowledge graphs require continuous evolution to remain accurate, but manual curation is labor intensive.
+Large Language Models (LLMs) possess vast unstructured knowledge yet struggle to maintain structured consistency.
+We propose Evo-DKD, a dual-decoder framework for autonomous ontology evolution that combines structured ontology traversal with unstructured text reasoning.
+Evo-DKD introduces two parallel decoding streams within an LLM: one generates candidate ontology edits (e.g., new concepts or relations) while the other produces natural-language justifications, with a dynamic attention-based gating mechanism deciding at each step how to blend structured and unstructured knowledge.
+Due to GPU constraints, we simulate dual-decoder behavior using prompt-based mode control in a single stream.
+The system operates in a closed reasoning loop: proposed edits are validated via consistency checks and cross-verification with the text explanations, then injected into the knowledge base, which informs subsequent reasoning.
+On healthcare ontology refinement, semantic search improvement, and cultural heritage timeline modeling, Evo-DKD outperforms structured-only and unstructured-only baselines in both precision of ontology updates and downstream task performance, with quantitative metrics and qualitative examples demonstrating the benefits of integrating structured and unstructured reasoning.
+Evo-DKD offers a new paradigm for LLM-driven knowledge base maintenance, combining symbolic and neural reasoning for sustainable ontology evolution.